vlzm/cayleypy/README.md

 # CaleyPy

-AI-based libarary to work with google-size graphs.
+AI-based libarary to work with googol-size graphs.
 Supporting:  Cayley graphs, Schreier coset graphs, more to be added.

 ## Overview

-Exteremely large graphs (e.g. google size) cannot be approached in a usual way, it is impossible neither to create, neither to store them by standard methods.
+Exteremely large graphs (e.g. googol size) cannot be approached in a usual way, it is impossible neither to create, neither to store them by standard methods.

 Typically such graphs arise as state-transition graphs.